FidesTherese/Black-Scholes-European-Barrier-Option-Calculator/README.md

-# DerivativePricer: Barrier Option Pricing Engine
+# DerivativePricer: Barrier Option Pricer

 A Python library for computing the theoretical price of single barrier options using closed-form solutions under the Black-Scholes framework.